AvneeshSarwate/browser_drawn_projections/src/sketches/handwriting_animator/notes.md

 ## prompt for recreating p5 projection mapping polygon tool with konva
 Currently, there is a single layer in the konva sketch that allows for drawing and animation freehand lines.
 I want to create a second layer that allows for drawing and editing polygons.
 I should be able to draw a polygon point by point, and then edit the polygon by adding, removing, or moving points.
 This should effectively be a separate tool lives in the same sketch, with it's own state and UI, but is rendered in the same canvas.
-Using konva layers allows for "background" click handling to be isolated per layer for the different tools. add a
+Using konva layers allows for "background" click handling to be isolated per layer for the different tools.

+- refactor the freehand drawing code as necessary to prepare for a "multiple parallel tools" implementation where there is a different tool for each layer each with it's own toolbar and undo/redo functionality
+- add a UI elemnt to switch between different tool/layer modes
+- add the new polygon tool including
+  - it's own toolbar with buttons for adding, removing, and moving points, and moving the polygon as a whole
+  - it's own serialization to appState.ts to support hot reload
+  - it's own undo/redo functionality (buttons in the toolbar only, no keyboard shortcuts)